Phase-Aware Localization in Pinching Antenna Systems: CRLB Analysis and ML Estimation: Introduction

-Motivated by these observations, this work develops a comprehensive framework for user localization in PASS that jointly exploits both received signal amplitude and phase.
-Unlike prior amplitude-only schemes, the proposed formulation leverages the full complex baseband signal model, thereby fully capturing the geometric and wave propagation characteristics of PASS.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item {\bf{Unified Signal Model for Localization in PASS}:} We establish a rigorous signal model that incorporates free-space path loss, waveguide attenuation, and phase rotation.
-This model explicitly reveals how user position affects both amplitude and phase of the received signal across sequentially activated pinching antennas. \item {\bf{Closed-form Characterization of Localization Accuracy:}} We derive the Fisher information matrix (FIM) and obtain closed-form expressions for the Cramér–Rao lower bound (CRLB) and the position error bound (PEB); characterizing the fundamental limits of localization accuracy.
-The resulting expressions clearly separate geometric sensitivity and distance-dependent amplitude–phase sensitivity, providing valuable insight into how the system parameters, e.g., antenna placement and waveguide parameters, influence localization accuracy. \item {\bf{Two-Stage Maximum Likelihood Localization Algorithm:}} We develop a maximum likelihood (ML) estimator that jointly considers the received signal amplitude and phase to estimate the unknown user location.
-Given the non-convexity of the likelihood function, a two-stage solution combining coarse grid search and Levenberg–Marquardt refinement is further proposed.
-Numerical results show that the proposed phase-aware ML estimator significantly outperforms the weighted least squares estimator developed in \cite{zhang2025}, which relies only on the amplitude information, in terms of positioning accuracy. \end{itemize}
+Motivated by these observations, this work develops a comprehensive framework for user localization in PASS that jointly exploits both received signal amplitude and phase. {Although phase-aided localization is well established, its role in PASS is distinct because the received complex signal is jointly determined by free-space propagation, waveguide attenuation, and pinching antenna (PA) positions.
+Hence, both the amplitude and phase carry PASS-specific geometric and waveguide-dependent information that is not captured by amplitude-only localization models.} The main contributions of this paper are summarized as follows: \begin{itemize} \item {\bf{Unified Signal Model for Localization in PASS}:} We establish a rigorous signal model that incorporates free-space path loss, waveguide attenuation, and phase rotation.
+This model explicitly reveals how user position affects both amplitude and phase of the received signal across sequentially activated pinching antennas. \item {\bf{Closed-form Characterization and Design Insights}:} We derive the Fisher information matrix (FIM) and obtain closed-form expressions for the CRLB and the position error bound (PEB). {By decomposing the per-PA Fisher information into amplitude- and phase-induced components, we show that the phase-induced information decays more slowly with the user--antenna distance than the amplitude-induced one.
+This explains why phase-aware localization is particularly beneficial in PASS and provides design insights into the effects of PA placement, user geometry, and waveguide attenuation.} \item {\bf{Two-Stage Maximum Likelihood (ML) Localization Algorithm:}} We develop a phase-aware ML estimator and {address} the resulting non-convex problem via coarse grid search followed by Levenberg--Marquardt (LM) refinement.
+Numerical results show substantial accuracy gains over existing benchmarks. \end{itemize}